 appointments include time as a non-executive director of Ten Network

-Chief Executive Officer, A2 Milk Company, President Tennis Australia
+Former CEO, A2 Milk Company, President & Chair, Tennis Australia

-will take up the position of Chief Executive at fast-growing dairy group A2
+Hrdlicka is the former Chief Executive of fast-growing dairy group A2 Milk Company.

 Previously, Hrdlicka was the Group Executive Strategy and Information